top of page

 A cat and dog best friends giving each other affection on some grass

-By better training and closer relationships with our new employees, I can improve our employee turnover by 20% in 120 days.
-This will boost our team's productivity on its own but will reduce our expenditures on finding talent by up to 50%.
+Through training and better personal relationships, I aim to reduce our employee turnover by 20% within 120 days.
+This will boost productivity and cut recruiting costs by up to 50%.

 Analysis:

-2. Employee turnover percentage should already be a Measured metric you’re watching in your KPI’s
+2. Employee turnover percentage should already be Measured within your KPIs.

 6. Boosting Business Operations Efficiency